kristianfreeman/ts/content/blog/delivering-business-value-through-serverless-with-gillian-armstrong/index.md

 #### What your favorite resources for learning more about the serverless ecosystem?
 (People, blogs, etc)

 There is so much available out there!
-As I'm working mostly in the AWS space, I mostly follow the content that the AWS Serverless Heros are producing.
+As I'm working mostly in the AWS space, I mostly follow the content that the [AWS Serverless Heroes](https://aws.amazon.com/developer/community/heroes/?community-heroes-all.sort-by=item.additionalFields.sortPosition&community-heroes-all.sort-order=asc&awsf.filter-hero-category=heroes%23serverless) are producing.
 They are also great people to reach out to if you have questions.
-I also have really enjoyed attending several of the ServerlessDays conferences - there are ones all over the world and you get a really wide view of lots of different technologies.
+I also have really enjoyed attending several of the [ServerlessDays conferences](https://serverlessdays.io/) - there are ones all over the world and you get a really wide view of lots of different technologies.